jellyfin-archive/jellyfin-docs/general/clients/codec-support.md

 <sup>5</sup>Safari only supports opus in `.caf` files

 <sup>6</sup>Supported via passthrough on all devices.
-Native support for AC3 &amp; E-AC3 on Roku TVs &amp; Ultra
+Native support for AC3 & E-AC3 on Roku TVs & Ultra.

 ATSC Standard for [AC-3 and EAC-3](https://www.atsc.org/wp-content/uploads/2015/03/A52-201212-17.pdf).